 There are five types of operations in block cipher modes, ECB (Electronic Code Block) mode, CBC (Cipher Block Chaining) mode, CFB (Cipher Feedback) mode, OFB (Output Feedback) mode and CTR ( Counter) mode.
 Where ECB and CBC mode works on block ciphers, and CFB and OFB mode works on block ciphers acting as stream ciphers.
-ECB is used for transmitting a single value in secure manner, CBC is used for encrypting blocks of text authentication, CFB is used for transmitting encrypted stream of data authentication, OFB is used for transmitting encrypted stream of data, CTR is used for transmitting block oriented applications.
+ECB is used for transmitting a single value insecure manner, CBC is used for encrypting blocks of text authentication, CFB is used for transmitting an encrypted stream of data authentication, OFB is used for transmitting an encrypted stream of data, CTR is used for transmitting block-oriented applications.

 Block cipher modes of operation

 There are 5 modes of operation in the block cipher.